Mentoring - How to Apply

 To be eligible to apply for the Mentoring Programme, you will meet the following criteria:

-- You are an aspiring or emerging playwright living anywhere in Scotland, or from Scotland and living elsewhere
+- You are an aspiring or emerging playwright living anywhere in Scotland, or from Scotland and living elsewhere.

 - You are available from mid-December for eight months to work on your script regularly.
-This includes monthly two-hour mentoring sessions
+This includes monthly two-hour mentoring sessions.

-We believe diversity is essential to a thriving cultural sector and we aim to work actively with writers from a range of different backgrounds.
+We believe diversity is essential to a thriving cultural sector and aim to work actively with writers from a range of different backgrounds.

-- Writing in Gaelic or Scots
+- Writing in Gaelic, Scots or BSL

 - Based outside the central belt of Scotland